 -All parking lots will be open without shuttle service.
 Our upper parking lot and mid-campus parking lot (sanctuary/patio level) will be reserved for vehicles with handicapped placards.

 – We are here to get you connected and we believe there is nothing that can cancel Christ-centered community.
-A great first step would be to join an online Rooted Group that is launching on September 13.
-For more information, you can visit belair.org/rooted
+For more information, you can visit belair.org/community

 – No. Though some churches have made that decision after much prayer and seeking the Lord, our decision has nothing to do with local or state government decisions but rather we are seeking to best serve our church family while maintaining a “love your neighbor as yourself” witness to a watching world.